This blog is reader-supported. When you buy through my links, I may get a commission at no extra cost to you.

 240 lbs Vigorous 1 hour 795 calories

-These estimates will help you understand how much intensity you need to put in your rowing.
-It is quite evident, that if you have a bulky body, then you need to row more in order to burn more calories.
-However, if you have a healthy body, then you can achieve the same results by rowing with lesser intensity.
+These estimates should give you an idea of how much intensity you need to put into your rowing.
+It’s pretty clear that if you have a bulkier body, you’ll need to row more to burn more calories.
+But if you’re already at a healthy weight, you can achieve similar results with less intense rowing.

 Calorie calculator

-Latest rowing machines have a monitor on them, that displays your heart rate, duration of rowing session and other metrics.
-With the help of this information being displayed, the calories being burnt can be calculated.
-However it is important to note that displays on the monitor vary from one rowing machine to another; it largely depends upon the cost of your rowing machine – generally, the monitors on expensive machines like PM5 monitor of the Concept2 Model D show more precise and accurate results.
+Most modern rowing machines have a monitor that displays your heart rate, duration of your rowing session, and other metrics.
+This info helps calculate the calories being burned.
+But keep in mind that the displays can vary from one rowing machine to another.
+Generally, the monitors on pricier machines (like the PM5 monitor on the Concept2 Model D) show more precise and accurate results.

 Considerations